cccbr/runningatower/content/docs/070-ringingchamber/index.md

 ![Non-slip staircase](nonslip_350.JPG)

 - Are the steps safe, secure, non-slippery?
+The above photograph shows a modern non-slip surface.

 - Is there a good handrail (an alternative may be suitably positioned grab handles)?